A HISTORY OF COMMUNITY- LED ANTI RACISM

-Artist Holly Graham is working with TACO! and the Thamesmead Community Archive, to research anti-racist community led action work in Thamesmead in the early 1990s.
+Artist Holly Graham is working with TACO! and the Thamesmead Community Archive, to research anti-racist community led action work in Thamesmead and the surrounding area in the early 1990s.
 This period saw a rise in racial tensions within the area but there is currently minimal documentation reflecting these rifts and the important community led responses to counteract them.

-In this project Holly hopes to address this gap in story-telling; speaking with local residents to collect information and material about how the racism and division within Thamesmead at this time was responded to by members of the local community.
-Through a series of interviews and collection of materials, she hopes to document the anti-racist social action taken by local people and groups.
+In this project Holly hopes to address this gap in story-telling; speaking with local people and groups to collect information and material about how the racism and division at this time was responded to by members of the local community.
+Through a series of interviews and collection of materials, Holly aim to document the social actions taken by local people and groups in responce to divison.

 The project aims to make this work visible so that It can viewed and understood in a wider historical context of activism and the tumultuous history of race relations throughout the UK more broadly, as well as outline practices of community organising that might be drawn upon today by others as in light of the ongoing social justice demands of the BLM movement.

 Can you help us to tell this important part of Thamesmead’s story?